-One of the main drivers of biodiversity loss is the habitat destruction due to changes in land use.
-According to the IPBES- Intergovernmental Science- Policy Platform on Biodiversity and Ecosystem Services’ report published in 2019, 75% of global land has in some way been altered by human development.
+One of the main drivers of biodiversity loss is habitat destruction due to changes in land use.
+According to the IPBES- Intergovernmental Science-Policy Platform on Biodiversity and Ecosystem Services’ report published in 2019, 75% of global land has somehow been altered by human development.

 Even if the need for effective conservation policies is growing stronger, most biodiversity conservation programmes are financed only by the public purse.
 This is the case for habitat restoration policies in the UK, with an estimated cost of around £97 million per year.